MicrosoftDocs/ATADocs/ATPDocs/atp-technical-faq.md

 ## Does Azure ATP work with encrypted traffic?
 Azure ATP relies on analyzing multiple network protocols, as well as events collected from the SIEM or via Windows Event Forwarding.
-Detections based on network protocols with encrypted traffic (for example, LDAPS and IPSEC) will not be analyzed.
+Detections based on network protocols with encrypted traffic (for example, LDAPS and IPSEC) are not analyzed.

 ## Does Azure ATP work with Kerberos Armoring?
-Enabling Kerberos Armoring, also known as Flexible Authentication Secure Tunneling (FAST), is supported by ATP, with the exception of over-pass the hash detection which will not work.
+Enabling Kerberos Armoring, also known as Flexible Authentication Secure Tunneling (FAST), is supported by ATP, with the exception of over-pass the hash detection, which does not work with Kerberos Armoring.

-## How many Azure ATP sensor do I need?
+## How many Azure ATP sensors do I need?

 Every domain controller in the environment should be covered by an ATP sensor or standalone sensor.
 For more information, see [Azure ATP sensor Sizing](atp-capacity-planning.md#sizing).

 ## Why are certain accounts considered sensitive?
-This happens when an account is a member of certain groups which we designate as sensitive (for example: "Domain Admins").
+This happens when an account is a member of groups that are designated as sensitive (for example: "Domain Admins").

 To understand why an account is sensitive you can review its group membership to understand which sensitive groups it belongs to (the group that it belongs to can also be sensitive due to another group, so the same process should be performed until you locate the highest level sensitive group).
 You can also [tag accounts as sensitive manually](sensitive-accounts.md).